lnemsick-simp/pupmod-simp-libkv/Design.md

 The standard options available are as follows:

 * `softfail`: Boolean.
-When set to `true`, each function will return a results Hash, even when the operation has failed.
+When set to `true`, each function will return results, even when the operation has failed.
 When the operation that failed was a retrieval operation (e.g., `get`), the returned value will be an appropriate empty/null object.
 Defaults to `false`.
 * `environment`: String.
 When set to a non-empty string, the value is prepended